GITTOGEORGETHOMAS/Eye-Movement-Exercise/README.md

 Move the mouse to observe the rotation of the eye.

 #### Future Improvement
-This Project can be further enhanced by adding another eye and undatiing the speed of the eye movement.
+This Project can be further enhanced by adding another eye and also adding effects and shapes to the eye.